What is Undergraduate Research?

 Faculty members in the Math & Stat Department conduct research in many areas of mathematics, applied mathematics, statistics, and math education.
 As an undergraduate researcher you will work with a faculty advisor to engage new, exciting questions beyond the scope of the standard curriculum.
 Conducting research introduces you to new mathematical techniques at the forefront of mathematical and scientific knowledge.
 Research provides experiences valuable for many careers including improved problem solving, critical thinking, and communication skills.

 - Reach out to a faculty member whose research you are interested in.
-If the faculty member agrees, fill out an Independent Study and Mentored Research Form and bring it Laurie in the Math & Stat Department office (SCP 231).
+If the faculty member agrees, fill out an Independent Study and Mentored Research Form.

 - Fill out a Research Interest Form and bring that to Laurie in the department office.
 If one of the faculty members you are interested in doing research with is able to accommodate another student, they will reach out to you.
 Once the faculty member has agreed to mentor you, then you will fill out the research form as above.